nielskrijger/blog/posts/2017-06-05-api-vs-domain-driven-architectures.md

 ## Domain-Centric Systems

 A Domain-Centric System models the business environment within the application in a "business layer" or "domain layer".
 This layer contains type-based objects such as a "User" with methods to mutate their state and enforce business logic.
-Typically after all business logic of an API request has been resolved the final state is persisted using an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) or [ODM](https://stackoverflow.com/questions/12261866/what-is-the-difference-between-an-orm-and-an-odm) implementing a [Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html).
+Typically after all business logic has been resolved the mutated state is persisted using an [ORM](https://en.wikipedia.org/wiki/Object-relational_mapping) or [ODM](https://stackoverflow.com/questions/12261866/what-is-the-difference-between-an-orm-and-an-odm) implementing a [Unit of Work](https://martinfowler.com/eaaCatalog/unitOfWork.html).

-Characteristic of these types of systems is the external API being a second-class citizen in the overall design.
-Sometimes the API is generated from the domain model itself or just a very thin layer on top of the domain.
+*Characteristic of these types of systems is the external API is a second-class citizen in the overall design.* Sometimes the API is generated from the domain model itself or just a very thin layer on top of the domain.

-Domain-Driven Design is a popular enterprise pattern language which has become the template of domain-centric development.
+Domain-Driven Design is a popular pattern language which has become the template of modern domain-centric development.
 If you search through [the DDD book](http://dddcommunity.org/book/evans_2003/) you'll have a difficult time finding any mention of "API".
 The core of DDD is modelling the business domain within a typically monolithic application.

 This domain-centric development is prevalent in Java and C#, and most other programming languages offer frameworks supporting such an architecture.
 Many [MVC](https://en.wikipedia.org/wiki/Model%E2%80%93view%E2%80%93controller)-type frameworks fall into this category.